 Article 13 of the Charter also states: “(Peace) initiatives, and so-called peaceful solutions and international conferences are in contradiction to the principles of the Islamic Resistance Movement… There is no solution for the Palestinian problem except by Jihad.”

-On May 7th, a few days before the bombings, Hamas Political Bureau Member and former Minister of the Interior Fathi Hamad made the following remarks in a public address which aired on Al-Aqsa TV:
+However, on May 7th, 2021, a few days before the bombings, Hamas Political Bureau Member and former Minister of the Interior Fathi Hamad made the following remarks in a public address which aired on Al-Aqsa TV:

 “People of Jerusalem, we want you to cut off the heads of the Jews with knives.
 With your hand, cut their artery from here.
 A knife costs five shekels.
 Buy a knife, sharpen it, put it there, and just cut off (their heads).
 It costs just five shekels.
 With those five shekels, you will humiliate the Jewish state.”
 Hamad was designated as a terrorist by the U.S. State Department in 2016.

 In Brooklyn, I never experienced antisemitism, let alone being under attack due to my religion, my ethnicity, my identity.